 The goal is to give you the tools and info you need to create your own DHS itinerary with Genie+, rather than relying on our recently-updated 1-Day Disney’s Hollywood Studios Genie+ and Lightning Lanes Plan.
 Or, you can utilize “a best of both worlds” approach, consulting that pre-made plan and the rankings here so you understand the why of it, and can adjust the itinerary to account for your Advance Dining Reservations, preferred stage showtimes, Fantasmic Dining Packages or standby, whether you want to minimize walking distances, etc.

-It’s also probably a good idea to point out that crowds, weather, ride closures, stage showtimes, and much more can all heavily impact how an actual day at Walt Disney World plays out.
+As indicated above, crowd levels can heavily impact how an actual day at DHS plays out.
+To a lesser extent, weather, ride closures, stage showtimes, and more can also impact how things play out.
 As such, a sample itinerary cannot be replicated step-for-step with the exact same Lightning Lane time slots, etc. This equips you to put together your own dynamic plan of attack for using Genie+ in DHS.

 Of course, this assumes that you want to ‘pay to play’ and will use the Genie+ paid FastPass option rather than simply doing standby lines.
 In Disney’s Hollywood Studios, that’s our recommendation.
 If you want to know the basis for that suggestion, see My Day at Disney’s Hollywood Studios Using Genie+ with Peak Season Crowds.
 That illustrates just how tough DHS can be even with strong strategy–it’s a brutal park no matter what your approach.

-Before we get started, we should note that this offers ride priorities for Lightning Lanes via Genie+ and not Individual Lightning Lanes (ILL), which are pay-per-ride.
-At present, the only ILL attraction is Star Wars: Rise of the Resistance.
+As one final (we swear) note before we delve into the rankings, we should note that this offers ride priorities for Lightning Lanes via Genie+ and not Individual Lightning Lane (ILL), which is pay-per-ride.
+The only ILL attraction is Star Wars: Rise of the Resistance.
 Previously, Mickey & Minnie’s Runaway Railway was also an Individual Lightning Lane ride, but that’s now a permanent part of Genie+ at DHS.

-We are not keen on buying a la carte front of line access, so we recommend doing both of those attractions either first thing in the morning (if you’re eligible for Early Entry) or towards the end of the night.
+We are not keen on buying a la carte front of line access, so we recommend doing this attraction either first thing in the morning (if you’re eligible for Early Entry) or towards the end of the night.
 On busy days, Star Wars: Rise of the Resistance is potentially worth paying for ILL access–it’s the only ride at Walt Disney World we’d even consider paying for that, and even that depends upon crowd levels and wait times.